The taught element of this course can be completed over one year full-time or two years part-time. There is then an eight-month dissertation period.

 Each of the modules has a contact time of 30 hours.
 In addition, there will be 270 hours private study, assignment preparation and tutorial support.
 The module assignments have been designed to increase skills and criticality (incrementally).
 View our recommended reading list.

 The course can be taken full-time over one academic year, with additional seminar support.
-You can view a sample timetable but please note this is subject to change.
+You can view an example timetable but please note this is subject to change.

 The course can be taken part-time in Education Summer School only, with additional virtual learning support.
 Up to two modules will be studied each year.

 Schools/groups of schools may negotiate sequence, timings and locations for the delivery of the modules, which may be provided off-site.
 A minimum number of participants is required for this route.
 Schools or groups of schools who are interested in this should contact the course leader directly.

 The pattern of attendance for those wishing to study via this route is subject to negotiation and agreement with schools.
 Teaching may take place in schools, the University or a mixture of both in the evenings, during the day, weekends or in intensive blocks during school holidays.